LehtinenHenna/delivery-api/README.md

 # Testing

-To run the automated tests, run the following command:
+To start the automated tests, run the following command while in the root folder (delivery-api) of the project:
 ```
-pytest
+python3 -m pytest tests
 ```
-To send a post request manually, you can use the curl command with the --json option.
+To send a post request manually while the Flask server is running, you can use the curl command with the --json option.
 For example:
 ```
 curl --json '{"cart_value": 790, "delivery_distance": 2235, "number_of_items": 4, "time": "2024-01-15T13:00:00Z"}'  http://localhost:5000/delivery-fee
 ```